 If you’re needing to make several cream cheese dishes in the morning, just do this the night before.
 It takes just a couple of minutes of prep and you’ll be good to go.

-I started doing this years ago when I posted my Mom’s Favorite Cheeseball, Now Made With Greek Yogurt recipe…a must for your holiday celebration by the way, and decided that this method of “cream cheese” prep needed a tutorial all on its own.
+I figured out how to do this years ago when I posted my Mom’s Favorite Cheeseball, Now Made With Greek Yogurt recipe…a must for your holiday celebrations by the way, and decided that this method of “cream cheese” prep needed a tutorial all on its own.

 If you are trying to trick your family into eating this instead of regular cream cheese, you could always use a box from regular cream cheese and put some plastic wrap inside and then mold the greek yogurt stuff into it then cover and chill…lol.

 I’m always sneaking healthier ingredients into my family’s diet so that is what I would do if they were being super pick about it.
 Hee hee…just ask my dad, I made him a meal recently and waited until he was on his seconds to ask him if he could tell that it was brown rice pasta instead of regular pasta and he couldn’t tell a difference.

 A great use for this, that you may not have thought of, is to mix a little with some of your favorite flavored jelly to make a delicious protein packed schmear for that morning bagel.
 It’s also the perfect texture for most dip recipes too, and I have even had success swapping it out in my baking/cooking recipes too.

 What do you think?
 Did you try it?
 Did you like it?
 Any money saving suggestions on how to make it even more frugally?